sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

  - Stripe runs on MRI and we value it
  - We do not intend to put effort into replacing it
- - Nor do we want to run a patched version.
+ - Nor do we want to run a patched version

 ---
 ## Assumptions: untyped code is here to stay

- - We do not intend to type early prototypes
+ - We do not intend to force early prototypes to be typed
  - We intend to interoperate with gems
  - We do not enforce typing on our users: they choose

 ---
 ## Assumptions: users choose strictness level

-One of levels is "shut up".
+One of our levels is "shut up".
 And it's the default.

 Thus in order to get internal adoption, we needed to be useful with minimal initial investment effort